aprabh96/Claude-Desktop-Pilot---Computer-Control/README.md

    pip install -r requirements.txt
    ```

-3. Obtain an Anthropic API key from [Anthropic's website](https://www.anthropic.com/)

-## Usage

-1. Start the application with Streamlit:
+3. Start the application:
    ```
    streamlit run app.py
    ```

-2. On first run, you'll be prompted to enter your Anthropic API key
+## Example Tasks

-3. Ask Claude to perform tasks on your computer:
+Ask Claude to perform tasks on your computer:
 - "Take a screenshot"
 - "Open Notepad and type Hello World"
 - "Create a folder named 'Test' on my desktop"
 - "Search for a file containing 'important'"

 ## Security Considerations